 This is not one to mess with before your due date, no matter how fed up you are.

 Nipple stimulation is exactly as the name suggests.
 You can gently roll your nipple between your thumb and forefinger or massage the areola with the palm of your hand.

 Your body thinks your new-born is nursing and releases oxytocin, which you already know starts contractions.

 Can nipple stimulation induce labor quickly?
 It’s hard to tell, you may be super sensitive to the technique, or you may have to add it to your induction arsenal.

 You can stimulate your nipples for up to an hour at a time, three times a day.

 Or how about using a breast pump to do the work for you, if you have one available.

-You can do it whilst sitting on your birth ball.
+You can do it while sitting on your birth ball.
 Or get your partner to do it for you to combine a few techniques at the same time.

 I hope one of these methods works for you.
-If you have a favorite or unusual way of inducing labor, leave a comment below, I’d love to hear about it.
+If you have a favorite or unusual way to induce labor naturally, leave a comment below, I’d love to hear about it.